guleremre/Ai-Image-Generator/README.md

 $ cd ..\Ai_image_generator\Ai_server
 $ npm start
 ```
+## Usage
+ To create an image enter some text to prompt and push generate image button.
+ Sampler: Which algorithm to use to produce the image

+Steps: How many times to improve the generated image iteratively; higher values take longer; very low values can produce bad results

+CFG scale schedule: How closely the image should conform to the prompt.
+Lower values produce more creative results. (recommended range 5-15)

+Negative promptAllows you to use another prompt of things the model should avoid when generating the picture.
+This works by using the negative prompt for unconditional conditioning in the sampling process instead of an empty string.
 ## Images
 ![Alt text](<screen shots/Ekran görüntüsü 2023-08-23 223828.png>)
 ![Alt text](<screen shots/Ekran görüntüsü 2023-08-23 223715.png>)